dino-050/2025-29_Dinesh_Kumar_25scs1003002397_3rd_Semester_2CSE24/README.md

 Thanks to the Thiranex Virtual Internship Program team, and to IILM University, Greater Noida for continuous support throughout the programme.

 Dinesh Kumar· B.Tech CSE · IILM University, Greater Noida

+## 🙏 Acknowledgement

+I would like to express my sincere gratitude to Thiranex Technologies for providing me with the opportunity to undertake this C++ Programming Internship.

+The internship helped me strengthen my programming fundamentals, improve my problem-solving abilities, and gain practical experience through the development of multiple real-world applications.
+I am also thankful to my mentors, instructors, and IILM University for their guidance and support throughout the internship.

+The knowledge and experience gained during this program will play a significant role in my future academic and professional growth as a software developer.